Inala - Richlands

 Inala - Richlands lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of November 2025, Inala-Richlands' population is approximately 21,797.
-This figure represents a growth of 1,906 people since the 2021 Census, which recorded a population of 19,891.
-The increase was inferred from ABS's June 2024 estimated resident population of 21,363 and an additional 296 validated new addresses post-Census date.
-This results in a density ratio of 2,005 persons per square kilometer, higher than the national average assessed by AreaSearch.
-The area's 9.6% growth since 2021 exceeds the national average of 8.9%, indicating it as a region with significant population growth.
-Overseas migration contributed approximately 61.3% to this growth.
+Inala-Richlands' population, as per AreaSearch's analysis, stood at approximately 21,864 by February 2026.
+This figure represents a rise of 1,973 individuals (9.9%) since the 2021 Census, which recorded a population of 19,891.
+The increase is inferred from ABS's estimated resident population of 21,363 in June 2024 and an additional 305 validated new addresses post-Census.
+This results in a density ratio of 2,011 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Over the past decade, Inala-Richlands exhibited resilient growth patterns with a compound annual growth rate of 2.0%, outperforming its SA3 area.
+Overseas migration drove population growth, contributing approximately 61.3% of overall gains recently.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Future population trends forecast a significant increase in the top quartile of national statistical areas.
-By 2041, Inala-Richlands is expected to expand by 6,784 persons, reflecting a total increase of 29.1% over the 17-year period, based on the latest annual ERP population numbers.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, based on 2022 data.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted, applying proportional growth weightings for age cohorts aligning with ABS Greater Capital Region projections released in 2023 using 2022 data.
+Future trends indicate a significant population increase in the top quartile of national statistical areas, forecasting an expansion to approximately 28,648 persons by 2041, reflecting a total gain of 28.7% over the 17 years.

 Frequently Asked Questions - Population